Nancy Alarcon, MS, CCC-SLP

-Nancy Alarcon, M.S., CCC-SLP, BC-ANCDS is a Principal Lecturer and Director of Clinical Education in the Department of Speech and Hearing Sciences at the University of Washington, and is Director of the UW Speech and Hearing Clinic.
-She is a Speech-Language Pathologist with areas of clinical expertise including clinical supervision education, adult neurologic communication disorders, and supported communication for individuals and families.
-As a clinical educator on the faculty for 31 years, she has been responsible for direct supervision for nearly 29 years of over 500 graduate students in clinical practica including diagnostic and treatment services in the University Clinic; direct provider of individual and group treatment services to model services and preserve continuity of care; instructor for neurogenic clinical practicum, and co-instructor of professional speech-language pathology seminars and professional and interprofessional preparation lectures; and coordinator of Practica Tracking for Speech-Language Pathology degree programs.
+Nancy Alarcon, M.S., CCC-SLP, BC-ANCDS is Principal Lecturer Emeritus and served as Director of Clinical Education in the Department of Speech and Hearing Sciences at the University of Washington, and was Director of the UW Speech and Hearing Clinic.
+As a Speech-Language Pathologist, her areas of clinical expertise have included clinical supervision education, adult neurologic communication disorders, and supported communication for individuals and families.
+As a clinical educator on the faculty for 31 years, she has been responsible for clinical practica including diagnostic and treatment services in the University Clinic; direct provider of individual and group treatment services to model services and preserve continuity of care; instructor for neurogenic clinical practica, and co-instructor of professional speech-language pathology seminars and professional and interprofessional preparation lectures; and coordinator of Practica Tracking for Speech-Language Pathology degree programs.
 Her philosophy for clinical care has emphasized functional relevance of treatment objectives, maximizing modalities of communication, group treatment, family/communication partner intervention, and community networking across and within professions.

 Nancy received her B.S. from Purdue University and her M.S. from the University of Wisconsin-Madison.
 She is recognized for her professional contributions as an ASHA Fellow, and has served as President of the Washington Speech and Hearing Association, ASHA Board of Directors Chair of the SLP Advisory Council, Chair of the American Speech-Language Hearing Association’ Council for Clinical Specialty Recognition, Chair of the Certification Board for the Academy of Neurologic Communication Disorders and Science, member of the ASHA Council for Clinical Certification, and as a member of ASHA’s “Caseload to Workload” Cadre and the ASHA Personnel Shortage Cadre, and on the WSHA SLP Recruitment and Retention work group.
 Most recently, she has been recognized for her professional contributions by receiving the Council of Academic Programs in Communication Disorders & Sciences (CAPCSD) Honors Award (2019), the American Speech-Language-Hearing Association (ASHA) Media Outreach Champion Award (2015), the University of Washington – David B. Thorud Leadership Award for a Faculty Member (2013), and the Council of Academic Programs in Communication Disorders & Sciences (CAPCSD) Special Service Award (2007), and American Speech-Language-Hearing Association (ASHA) Fellow (2005).